librogil-sag/webmethods-applinx-web-emulation/README.md

 **Note**: Additional information can be found in ApplinX documentation.
 From the top-level ApplinX User Guide screen, choose Reference > Web Application Development > API References > Client Side (JavaScript) > Keyboard Mapping.

+_________________

+These tools are provided as-is and without warranty or support.
+They do not constitute part of the Software AG product suite.
+Users are free to use, fork and modify them, subject to the license agreement.
+While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.